If you have taught children for any amount of time and you are half good at it, you’ve received gifts for Teacher Appreciation week.

 Socks, cute ones. 🙂

-Something for the classroom–pencils (Ticonderogas,please), paper, markers, etc.
+Something for the classroom–pencils (Ticonderogas, please those are my favorite), paper, markers, etc.

 A lovely scented candle